yangchristina/doodle-chrome/README.md

 # doodle-chrome
+Chrome extension
 adapted from: https://www.youtube.com/watch?v=IXXNIcQQLU8

+starts when '`' is pressed
 hold mouse to paint
+input a svg named color or an rbg value into and click 'submit' to change the color of the brush

 key commands:
-  'c' changes color
+  '`' toggles extension functions on and off
   'z' clears page
+  '+' increases brush size
   '-' decreases brush size
-  '+' increases brush size
-  'a' toggles extension functions on and off